View #IACC 2024 Thematic tracks

 Transparency International Secretariat (TI-S)

-Transparency International Secretariat (TI-S), George Washington University, Anti-Corruption Data Collective (ACDC), U.S. Federal Bureau of Investigation (FBI) and European Parliament
+Transparency International Secretariat (TI-S), Anti-Corruption Data Collective (ACDC), U.S. Department of Justice, the Organized Crime and Corruption Reporting Project (OCCRP)

 Traditionally, the professionals who help execute corruption schemes face few consequences.
 But is this starting to change?
 Panellists will discuss how enablers, including reputational, professional and law enforcement channels, can face accountability.
 Considering new precedents and opportunities, what specific steps can anti-corruption actors take so that serious offenders face repercussions?